Richy011/fish-tank-guy/README.md

 ### Commercial images of aquaria

-Images were taken from Amazon and Georgia Aquarium, these are commercial images without copyright
+Images were taken from Amazon's website and Georgia Aquarium, these are commercial images without copyright